 But what people do for a living is also a big part of who’s getting COVID-19.
 Not all of us have the luxury of working from home.

-Blacks and Hispanics are statistically much more likely to do “essential work” than whites.
+Black and Hispanic people are statistically much more likely to do “essential work” than white people.
 As office workers Zoom through meetings and clack away on keyboards, they’re out there driving buses and sorting mail, working the frontlines in hospitals, and running toward danger as first responders.
 They’re working shoulder-to-shoulder in meat-packaging and food-processing plants across the country, keeping the country fed.

 “Twelve percent of the U.S. workforce is African American,” Li said.
 “But 30% of our nurses are black.
 And more than half of our agricultural workers are Hispanic.”